matthewlee626/website/posts/blog/muse.md

 date: '2020-09-02'
 ---

-What even is time in forever?
+What is a moment during forever?

 The quarantine has progressed for a year.

-Friends and clubs offer endeavors
+Friends and clubs let virtual endeavors

-With unpredictability.
+Grant us some unpredictability.